+PLANNED ACTI UAL

+Actions/Services 2.7(1) Food services will provide nutritious meals to students giving them the critical nutrients to enhance their learning and reinforce good nutrition practices through services and nutritional information regarding child nutrition givin learr serv nutr over mee gove that year In 20 mon d services provide nutritious meals to students ing them the critical nutrients to enhance their ning and reinforce good nutrition practices through ices and nutritional information regarding child ition (lunch menus).
+Food services director reses department and ensures that the school its all nutritional requirements set by the ernment.
+A wellness plan committee also ensures nutrition elements are monitored through the committee will focus on a fitoring the Wellness Plan which was created in the vious year.

+BUDGETED ESTI MATED ACTUAL

+\$295 - Base \$89,9 921 - Other State

+\$14,298 - S & C \$1,152,269 - Federal

-\$1,211,802 - Federal \$18,084 - Other \$532,414 - Classified Wages & Benefits \$714,641 - Books/Supp. \$86,546 - Operating Expenses \$788,055 - Books/Supp. \$59,497- Operating Expenses
+\$89,121 - Other State \$423,115 - Classified Wages & Benefits

+\$1,211,802 - Federal \$744,055 - Books/Supp.

+Expenditures \$18,084 - Other \$75,020- Operating Expenses

+\$532,414 - Classified Wages & Benefits

+\$714,641 - Books/Supp.

+\$86,546 - Operating Expenses

+Action 8

+PLANNED ACTUAL

-Action 8 Empty Cell Empty Cell Actions/Services PLANNED 2.8(1) Implement systems and opportunities to support nutritional, mental, and physical health of students - PFT ACTUAL Food Services director provides annual taste tests for parent meetings and participates at least once a year in our Coffee with the Principal to receive direct feedback on the quality of services in food services.
+Actions/Services 2.8(1) Implement systems and opportunit to support nutritional, mental, and physical health of students - PFT Food Services director provides annual taste tests for parent meetings and participates at least once a year in our Coffee with the Principal to receive direct feedback on the quality of services in food services.
 A wellness plan is at the school and is currently being updated and evaluated by the Wellness Committee.
 Shields for Families is on site and provides 2 full time therapists for students with emotional needs.
 2 full time physical education teachers also provide physical support through exercise during the day.
 The school is currently exploring how to better improve it's mental health supports to provide better access to students and families.
 The school also added an additional PE teacher to better serve the 1-5 th grade teachers.

+BUDGETED ESTIMATED ACTUAL

+Expenditures \$9,562 - Base \$8,632 - Base

+\$883 - Certificated Wages & Benefits \$778 - Certificated Wages & Benefits

+\$8,679 - Classified Wages & benefits \$7,854 - Classified Wages & benefits

+Action 9

+PLANNED ACTUAL

-Expenditures BUDGETED \$9,562 - Base \$883 - Certificated Wages & Benefits \$8,679 - Classified Wages & benefits ESTIMATED ACTUAL \$130 - Base \$7,626 - S & C \$5,828 & \$1,928 - Classified Wages & benefits Action 9 Empty Cell Empty Cell Actions/Services PLANNED 2.9(1) Train and maintain safety and supervision staff and emergency preparedness program ACTUAL TAS participates annually in our emergency disaster plan.
+Actions/Services 2.9(1) Train and maintain safety and supervision staff and emergency preparedness program TAS participates annually in our emergency disaster plan.
 We invite our insurance carrier to evaluate our effectiveness.
 The safety coordinator meets with each department before this event and reviews the process and addresses concerns, then each department head signs off that they have trained and walked through the disaster preparation protocols.
 The school is exploring how to better enforce or closed campus by looking into alternative methods of entry for the 2018-2019 school years.

+BUDGETED ESTIMATED ACTUAL

-Expenditures BUDGETED \$209,418 - Base \$30,693- Classified Wages & benefits \$177,475 - Classified wages and benefits \$1,250 - Books/Supp.
-ESTIMATED ACTUAL \$151,723 - Base \$21,213 - Certificated Wages \$91,720 - Classified wages \$38,790 - Benefits
+\$209,418 - Base \$193,108 - Base

+\$30,693- Classified Wages & benefits \$28,771 - Classified Wages & benefits

+Expenditures \$177,475 - Classified wages and benefits \$163,499 - Classified wages and benefits

+\$1,250 - Books/Supp. \$838- Books/Supp.